 When I say wealth, I don’t mean just money.
 Wealth refers to the collective energy that positively impacts the entire world.
-It includes both the tangible and the non-tangible things.
+It includes both tangible and non-tangible things.

 I don’t make a lot of money from this blog, but I’m grateful for whatever little I do.
 I sleep peacefully at night, thinking how many people I have helped by sharing knowledge.
 When wealth creation is coupled with a meaningful purpose that positively contributes to the world, life naturally becomes blissful.